sookinoby/GAN/README.md

     netG.add(nn.Activation('relu'))
     # output size. (ngf*8) x 32 x 32
     netG.add(nn.Conv2DTranspose(nc, 4, 2, 1))
-    netG.add(nn.Activation('tanh')) # use tanh  instead of relu, as we need an output that is between -1 to 1
+    netG.add(nn.Activation('tanh')) # use tanh , we need an output that is between -1 to 1, not 0 to 1
-    # Remember that the input image is normalized between -1 to 1, so should the output too
+    # Rememeber the input image is normalised between -1 to 1, so should be the output
     # output size. (nc) x 64 x 64
 ```